 Know the risk

-Short-term exposure to medical gases can cause headaches, nausea, decreased mental alertness and motor coordination, and even coma or death.
-Longer-term exposures can lead to birth defects, miscarriages, and cancer.
+Short-term exposure to medical gases can cause headaches, irritability, nausea, decreased mental alertness and motor coordination, and even coma or death.
+Longer-term exposures can lead to liver and kidney disease, birth defects, miscarriages, and cancer.

 © 2000-2018 The StayWell Company, LLC.
 800 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.